cs480x-21c/02-DataVis-5Ways/README.md

 Nicholas Alescio - Assignment 2 - Data Visualization, 5 Ways
 ===

+In this project, five visualizations were created for one dataset.
+Three languages (JavaScript, Python, R) and two visualization tools (Flourish, PowerBI) were used in this project.

 # R + ggplot2

 R is a language primarily focused on statistical computing.